Zaltarba/quants_quest/_posts/2025-11-12-RandomWalkwithDrift.md

 ---
 layout: post
-title: "From Drift to Martingale: can a Random Walk with Drift be One ?"
+title: "From Drift to Martingale: Can a Random Walk with Drift be One ?"
 categories: [Statistics, Quantitative Finance, ]
 excerpt: "Learn how the risk-neutral measure mathematically transforms a random walk with drift into a martingale by removing its drift, with clear step-by-step explanations."
 image: /thumbnails/RandomWalkwithDrift.jpeg